HariomParmar2807/School-erp/README.md

 We care!
 User will never bothered in our real eye catchy user friendly UI & UX Interface design.

 ## Proper Documentation
 You know!
 Smart Idea always comes to well planners.
-And Our SHAMIIT is Smart for its Well Documentation.
+And Our SHAMIIT is Smart for its Well Documentation

 ## Powerful Support